Cabinet approves Rs 51,875 cr subsidy for P&K fertilisers for rabi season | Headlines

 - India

-The Cabinet Committee on Economic Affairs (CCEA), chaired by Prime Minister Narendra Modi approved nutrient-based subsidy (NBS) rates for P&K fertilisers for 2022-23 rabi season, an official statement said.
+The Cabinet Committee on Economic Affairs (CCEA), chaired by Prime Minister Narendra Modi, approved nutrient-based subsidy (NBS) rates for P&K fertilisers for the 2022-23 rabi season, an official statement said.

-This will enable smooth availability of all P&K fertilisers to farmers during the rabi season at subsidized / affordable prices and support the agriculture sector, it said.
+This will enable smooth availability of all P&K fertilisers to farmers during the rabi season at subsidised / affordable prices and support the agriculture sector, it noted.

 The per kilogram subsidy rates on N, P, K, and S are converted into per tonne subsidy on the various P&K fertilisers covered under the NBS policy.

-The government is making available fertilisers to farmers at subsidized prices through fertiliser manufacturers/importers.
+The government is making available fertilisers to farmers at subsidised prices through fertiliser manufacturers/importers.

-In view of steep increase in the international prices of fertilisers and inputs i.e urea, DAP, MOP and sulphur, the government has decided to absorb the increased prices by increasing subsidy on P&K fertilisers, including DAP.
+Given the steep increase in the international prices of fertilisers and inputs i.e urea, DAP, MOP and sulphur, the government has decided to absorb the increased prices by increasing subsidies on P&K fertilisers, including DAP.

 The subsidy would be released to fertiliser companies as per approved rates so that they can make fertilisers available to farmers at an affordable price, the statement said.